Collaborations

-It explores the entanglement of nature and human waste in a world dominated by overconsumption.
-Transparent coffins made of synthetic materials contain fragile ecosystems, soil, water, wilted plants, and industrial debris, functioning as both monuments of decay and symbols of resilience.
+Blurring the boundaries between ecological collapse and human presence, this work explores the entanglement of nature and waste in a world shaped by overconsumption.
+Transparent coffins made of synthetic materials contain fragile ecosystems, soil, water, cactuses, plastic, and industrial debris, functioning as both monuments of decay and symbols of resilience.

-The project combines sculptural installation, video installation, performance, and an original music composition to create an immersive and emotional experience.
+The installation expands across sculpture, video, performance, and sound to create an immersive and emotional experience.
 Through this interdisciplinary approach, visitors are invited to engage with the work on both a sensory and reflective level.

-The Coffin Project will premiere in a natural outdoor setting at Spoorpark, a public urban park in Tilburg, from September 4 to 6, with the support of the Municipality of Tilburg.
+The Coffin Project will premiere in a natural outdoor setting at Spoorpark, a public urban park in Tilburg, on September 4, 2026, at 15:00 and continues through September 6, with the support of the Municipality of Tilburg together with various sponsors and partners, and is freely accessible to the public.

 Expansive landscapes evoke both timelessness and desolation, providing a powerful context for the work and allowing visitors to experience it in direct connection with nature.
 The environment itself becomes an integral part of the installation, offering a natural stage for live performance.

-The project is realized with an international team including: Chara Palaiologou (music composition), Maria Sartzetaki, (choreographer) Nancy Papakonstantinou (Soprano), Eleni Kitaroudis (digital strategy), Ezra Schizzeti (artistic advisor), Ilias Karapanagiotis (production support)) Maarten Maas (project coordination).
+This interdisciplinary work is developed in collaboration with an international team including: Chara Palaiologou (music composition), Maria Sartzetaki, (choreographer), Maddie Thomas, (performer), Nancy Papakonstantinou (Soprano), Eleni Kitaroudis (digital strategy), Ezra Schizzeti (artistic advisor), Ilias Karapanagiotis (production support)) Maarten Maas (project coordination).

 Collaborations

-The project remains open to collaborations with additional contributors, including filmmakers and other specialists, in order to further expand its scope and impact.
+The project remains open to interdisciplinary collaborations that continue to expand its scope and impact.

-We actively welcome cultural institutions, partners, professionals, sponsors, and funding bodies to join this journey and support the realization of this project on an international scale.
+We actively welcome cultural institutions, environmental organizations, ocean conservation initiatives, partners, sponsors, and funding bodies to join this journey and support the realization and international expansion of this project.

 PULSE the echo of human consciousness within The Coffin.
 Awareness and rhythm persist as the last traces of life.